 Bora Bora vs. Moorea: Which Island Has Better Activities?

-Bora Bora really focuses a lot on the water.
-The lagoon in Bora Bora is known around the world as some of the most beautiful blue water.
+Bora Bora’s best things to do really focus a lot on the water, which isn’t surprising, given the island’s overwhelming natural beauty.
+The blue lagoons in Bora Bora are known around the world as some of the most stunning turquoise waters.
 On the contrary, Moorea is more known for the island itself.
 When visiting Moorea, you absolutely should rent a car one day from Avis and just drive around and explore.
 In addition, Moorea offers things like hiking and ATV tours or 4×4 tours.

 The snorkeling and scuba diving in Bora Bora is absolutely breathtaking, which makes sense considering the island is surrounding by a coral reef.
-Most of the activities you’ll participate in on the island of Bora Bora are water based, such as jet skiing, boating, snorkeling, and scuba diving.
-That being said, Moorea is known for its humpback whale season.
+Most of the activities you’ll participate in on the island of Bora Bora are water based and occur on the island’s beautiful lagoon, such as jet skiing, boating, snorkeling, and scuba diving.
+That being said, Moorea Island is known for its humpback whale season.
 Between the months of July and early November, you can swim with humpback whales.

 While Bora Bora overall has better coral reefs, if you do visit Moorea, I definitely recommend staying at the Sofitel if you’re a fan of snorkeling.
 The house reef at this resort is absolutely to die for and honestly blew me away.